hsf-training/hsf-training-cicd/setup.md

 You should find your very own gitlab homepage!

-If you're having issues, **please notify your instructor immediately** since you won't be able to follow this lesson without access to CERN's Gitlab.
+If you're having issues, **please let us know immediately** since you won't be able to follow this lesson without access to a GitLab instance.

 ## Repo Permissions